dylan-chong/dotfiles/README.md

 1. Install [rustup](https://www.rust-lang.org/tools/install) using the default options
 1. Run [installation steps](https://www.lunarvim.org/docs/installation)
-    - Let it install dependencies
+    - Let it install dependencies except `neovim` and `tree-sitter-cli` are not needed

 #### TODOs

-- fix gl not working
 - fix telescope <space>f to open file, appears to delete current wintabs buffer (rather than adding a new one)
 - move keybinds into which-key declaration